 - a.
-Medically Needy with an Expired Base Period: Programs that have a Medically Needy base period expiring on or before 1-31-20 will be updated.
+Medically Needy with an Expired Base Period: Programs that have a Medically Needy base period expiring on or before January 31, 2021 will be updated.
 All steps (SSA income, SSI income, Medicare, and Medical Condition) will be executed.
 Only the final Batch EDBC will be eliminated.
 These cases will require manual processing. - b.
 Programs with An Expired CE Period: Programs that have an individual with an expired CE period will be excluded from the batch to avoid an incorrect change in coverage.
 All steps (SSA income, SSI income, Medicare, and Medical Condition) will be executed.
 Only the final Batch EDBC will be eliminated.
 Manual Processing is required. - c.
-Work in Progress: State and Outstationed Worker Queue: Programs in the State E and D, State LTC, and Outstationed Worker queues will be updated.
+Work in Progress: Outstationed Worker Queue: Programs in the Outstationed Worker queues will be updated.
 All steps (SSA income, SSI income, Medicare, and Medical Condition) will be executed.
 Only the final Batch EDBC will be eliminated.
 Manual processing is required. - d.
 Skipped/Read Only/Potentially Discontinued Programs: Any program or person that would have been discontinued by the batch EDBC will be excluded.
 All steps (SSA income, SSI income, Medicare, and Medical Condition) will be executed.
 Only the final Batch EDBC will be eliminated.
 Coverage is to remain in effect until the program is reviewed.
 Some programs will indeed result in discontinuance following the review.
 Manual processing is required. - e.
 Presumptive Eligibility Programs: Any program with an open PE Block is excluded from the Batch EDBC.
 All steps (SSA income, SSI income, Medicare, and Medical Condition) will be executed.
 Only the final Batch EDBC will be eliminated.
-Manual processing is required. - f.
-Pre-Populated Reviews: Programs where a Pre-Populated Review was sent for a program with a review due prior to February 2020 are withheld from Batch EDBC.
-All steps (SSA income, SSI income, Medicare, and Medical Condition) will be executed.
-Only the final Batch EDBC will be eliminated.
+Manual processing is required.